 Some disadvantages of a PPO plan are:

-- You and your employees will pay higher monthly premiums
+- You and your employees will pay higher monthly premium payments

-- According to KFF2, the average annual premium in 2022 for organizations with fewer than 200 employees is $8,409 for a single PPO plan and $23,147 for a family plan.
+- According to KFF2, the average annual premium in 2023 for organizations with fewer than 200 employees is $9,119 for a single PPO plan and $24,842 for a family health insurance plan.

 - Your employees will have a deductible cost, which represents the money they’ll have to pay out of pocket before their insurance will cover anything beyond preventative care.